Search results for

 Poweramp is one of Android’s most popular and functional local music players.
 It has all of the features, including Hi-Res audio support, Android Auto, an equalizer, gapless smoothing, and support for virtually any audio codec you can find.
 The UI has a bit of a learning curve, but it’s also one of the better-looking music players, with optional themes in the Google Play Store.

-There are other great music apps, but the top slot is arguably Poweramp’s title to lose.
-Poweramp also has an equalizer app (Google Play link) if you want a better equalizer app.
+There are other great music player apps, but the top slot is arguably Poweramp’s title to lose.
+Poweramp also has an equalizer app (Google Play link) if you want more control.

 Solid Explorer